itmitica/mitflit/site/content/blog/permissions-for-files-and-directories.md

 Navigate to the downloaded zip file.

-Enter command mode and issue unzip commands for archive file list and deflate.
+Enter command mode and issue unzip commands for archive file list and for extracting the `ttf` files only, if any.

 ```sh
 :!!unzip -l %f
 :!unzip %f *.ttf
 ```

-Check for `ttf` files permissions in the status bar.
+Navigate to the extracted files and check the file permissions displayed in the `vifm` status bar.

 Select the `ttf` files: `t` or enter the visual mode `v`.